Law-Abiding-Developer/ModPackManager/README.md

    - Follow the instructions
    - Done!
  - Indirectly Supported OSes
    - Each OS has direct support through an installer.
 The rest have indirect support because of how Java works.
-You can run MMP because of the `java` command in all terminals.
-This does require a .jar file, with the extension `-jar` tacked onto the command, which I have provided in the `Releases` section (See header How To Download).
+You can still have an app, but it requires a Java installation/Java Runtime Environment.
+I have only provided the `.jar` file (under a folder) and the icon in the `Releases` section (See header How To Download).
 Follow these instructions if your OS/architecture was not listed above
-     - Download the `.jar` file.
+     - Download the `.zip` file.
+     - Extract (unzip) it.
      - Ensure you have a version of Java (go look it up for your specific distribution and architecture (x86_64 or ARM))
-     - In terminal, run `java -jar path/to/downloaded/mmp.jar`
-     - Have at it!
+     - In your version of terminal, move the running directory to where the icon and folder containing the `.jar` file is.
+       - You can do that with this command: `cd absolute/path/to/app/to/package`
+     - Run this command:
+       - ```jpackage --type app-image --input ModPackManager --main-jar mmp.jar --main-class com.lad.mmp.Launcher --name ModPackManager --icon Untitled1_20251208104439.icns```
+     - Ensure the app is not in the Downloads folder.
    - **32-bit systems MAY NOT be able to run this.
 IF YOU ATTEMPT TO RUN THIS APP ON A 32-BIT SYSTEM, EXPECT MANY CRASH RELATED BUGS**